z-esmaily/Eyeglasses_Removal/README.md

 # Enhancing Eyeglasses Removal in Facial Images Using Eyeglasses Mask Completion

 This work presents an enhanced approach for eyeglasses removal in facial images.
-It builds upon existing methods by incorporating eyeglasses mask completion and post-processing steps, leading to improved quality and quantitative metrics.
+It builds upon existing methods by incorporating novel mask completion and post-processing steps, leading to improved quality and quantitative metrics.

 **Official PyTorch implementation of the paper "Enhancing Eyeglasses Removal in Facial Images: A Novel Approach Using Translation Models for Eyeglasses Mask Completion" (Multimedia Tools and Applications, under review, 2024).**

 ## Method and Arguments
-Our Eyeglasses Removal method enhances this work: [*Portrait Eyeglasses and Shadow Removal by Leveraging 3D Synthetic Data*](https://github.com/StoryMY/take-off-eyeglasses) (original source), which removes eyeglasses using their trained model.

-We add "Mask Completion" and "Post-Process" steps that significantly improve quantitative metrics (FID, KID) and qualitative evaluations.
+Our approach leverages the existing eyeglasses removal method in [*Portrait Eyeglasses and Shadow Removal by Leveraging 3D Synthetic Data*](https://github.com/StoryMY/take-off-eyeglasses)  (baseline method) as a foundation.
+However, we introduce a novel combination of mask completion and post-processing steps to achieve significantly improved quantitative metrics (FID, KID) and qualitative evaluations.

 Below is some examples for mask completion and post-processing:
 ![Eyeglasses Removal Using Mask Completion_for github](https://github.com/user-attachments/assets/829eff83-39fb-4591-9619-06246bf42a7d)